heygum/CoffeeDiary/README.md

 - can output all diaries to Download folder'
 - can lock, if you lock with password, when you enter App, need to click the left top screen to enter password ( at that time the whole scrren is blank)

-TODO: daily coffee record, app lock, calander, sort.
+TODO: daily coffee record, calander, sort.